 - Do you have product managers managing each component individually?

-The single product
+Create a single product workspace

-In the single product setup, all of your strategy, releases, and features will relate to the main product and you'll utilize custom fields to differentiate by component.
+In the single product workspace setup, all of your strategy, releases, and features will relate to the main product and you'll utilize custom fields to differentiate by component.

 If you have multiple component-based products and need to specify different components in each product, you'll need to create multiple custom fields or use a custom table.